sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ```
 ### getBuffers

-Return the beffers of loaded audios.
+Returns the beffers of loaded audios.

 ```js
 WebAudio.getBuffers()